BTCDecoded/blvm-node/modules/README.md

 # Modules Directory

-This directory contains runtime modules that can be loaded by reference-node.
+Contains runtime modules that can be loaded by bllvm-node.

 ## Module Structure